Pi-31415/Oculus-Ultraleap-Hand-Template/README.md

 Once cloning is done, you can open Unity Hub, click `Open -> Add Project from Disk` and select the cloned folder.

-Everything is configured.
+Everything is configured, and there is no need to import additional packages.
 To begin using, please duplicate the `RiggedHands` Unity Scene and begin modifying to suit your needs.

+Once you have designed the game, build it for Windows and open the application in Occulus Link Software, then connect the headset to the computer.

 ## Contact